lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 Section 2.5.2 of {{!RFC8551}} defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
 When constructing a CMS signed-data content type {{!RFC5652}}, a compliant implementation MAY include the SMIMECapabilities attribute that announces support for one or more of the ML-KEM Algorithm identifiers.

 The SMIMECapability SEQUENCE representing the ML-KEM Algorithm MUST include one of the ML-KEM object identifiers in the capabilityID field.
-When the one of the ML-KEM object identifiers appear in the capabilityID field, the parameters MUST NOT be present.
+When the one of the ML-KEM object identifiers appears in the capabilityID field, the parameters MUST NOT be present.

 <!-- End of smime-capabilities-attribute-conventions section -->